rieck/siggi/README.md

 All other files in a bundle are ignored.

-_Node labels:_ Siggie operates on labeled graphs.
+_Node labels:_ Siggi operates on labeled graphs.
 The nodes of each graph have to be labeled using an attribute `label`.
 Although each mode constructs a different representations of a graph, in all modes a node matches another node if it shares the same label, for example, a neighborhood matches another neighborhood if the respective nodes have the same labels and so on.

-_Class labels:_ Siggie can extract a class label for each graph from the corresponding filename using a regular expression.
+_Class labels:_ Siggi can extract a class label for each graph from the corresponding filename using a regular expression.
 By default, this regular expression matches numbers at the beginning of file names.
 For example, the filename `042_graph.dot` has the label `42`.